ishan-im/ishan-im/README.md

-- 🌱 Full-Stack Developer with expertise in MERN stack,  and API design.
+- 🌱 Full-Stack Developer with expertise in MERN stack.

 - 📝 I'm passionate about Web 3.0 development and have crafted smart contracts, DApps, and decentralized systems

-- 💡 Let's collaborate on your next game-changing project!
-With a proven track record and a passion for staying ahead in the industry, I'm committed to shaping the future of tech.
+- 💡 Let's collaborate on your next game-changing project - with a proven track record and a passion for staying ahead in the industry, I'm committed to shaping the future of tech.

 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->